 Lasers have revolutionized processes and possibilities across a broad range of industries, including the world of dentistry and oral care.
-Although it is yet to be given approval by the American Academy of Periodontonolgy (AAP), it has so far yielded extremely positive results which leads us to believe that the results for patients thus far have shown some degree of promise.
+Although it is yet to be approved by the American Academy of Periodontology (AAP), it has yielded highly positive results, which leads us to believe that the outcomes for patients thus far have been promising.

-Periodontal diseases are infections found in the structures around the teeth, which include the gums, periodontal ligament and alveolar bone.
-In their earliest stages, infection (otherwise known as gingivitis) is limited to the gums, but this alone is a major contributor to tooth loss in adults.
-If not dealt with promptly, then the problem can quickly spread to other tissues, making the situation far more complicated to rectify.
+Periodontal diseases are infections found in the structures around the teeth, which include the gums, periodontal ligament, and alveolar bone.
+In its earliest stages, infection (otherwise known as gingivitis) is limited to the gums.
+This alone is a significant contributor to tooth loss in adults.
+The problem can quickly spread to other tissues if not dealt with promptly, making the situation far more complicated to rectify.

-In periodontal laser therapy, a special laser is used in place of a scalpel or other invasive instrument.
-The laser is extremely hot and will burn away any inflamed gum tissue from around the roots.
-Once this has happened, the infected areas of the gum can be removed, and the root is exposed, meaning that scaling can begin.
-Your dentist will get you to sit in the chair while you have any plaque scraped away both above and below the gum line, as well as any other periodontal treatment that you need.
+A special laser is used in place of a scalpel or other invasive instrument during periodontal laser therapy.
+It’s hot enough to burn away any inflamed gum tissue from around the roots.
+Once this has happened, your dentist can remove the infected areas of the gum, exposing the root.
+From there, scaling can begin.
+You will sit in the chair while your dentist scrapes away any plaque above and below the gum line.
+They may also perform other periodontal treatments you may need.

-There are many benefits to laser therapy over traditional periodontal therapy and teaching.
+There are many benefits to laser therapy over traditional periodontal therapy.
 These include:

-It is impossible to make a guess regarding the cost of laser therapy as it really depends on your individual circumstances and requirements.
-Many insurance companies cover some or all of the treatments that we have listed here, but we recommend that you speak directly to your dentist who will be able to give you an estimate of the final cost of cost before you make a commitment.
+It’s impossible to guess the cost of laser therapy, as it depends on your circumstances and requirements.
+Many insurance companies cover some or all the treatments we have listed here.
+However, we recommend speaking directly to your dentist, who will give you an estimate of the final cost before you commit.